 Hdc in third loop (also known as the camel stitch): This is a hdc that is worked in the 3rd loop instead of the top loops.
 The 3rd loop can be found below the front loop.

 Row 1: 1 hdc in 2nd ch from hook and in every ch across (65).
 Ch 1, turn.

 Row 2: 1 hdc in the third loop only (65).
 Ch 1, turn.

 Row 3: 1 hdc in the back loop only of every st (60).
 Ch 1, turn.

 Row 4: 1 hdc in the back loop only of every st (60).
 Ch 1, turn.

 Row 5: 1 hdc in the third loop only of every st (60).
 Ch 1, turn.

 Row 6: 1 hdc in the third loop only of every st (60).
 Ch 1, turn.

 Repeat rows 3-6 for a total of 61 rows.
 Sl st the two ends together to form a tube.
 Cut yarn, leaving a long tail.
 Cinch the top of the hat closed.
 Weave in loose ends.

-I hope you enjoyed making the Amaia Beanie!
-Be sure to tag me on Instagram (@_stitchberry) with your hat, I would love to see it!
+I hope you enjoy this ribbed crochet beanie pattern!
+Be sure to tag me on Instagram (@stitchberryblog) with your Amaia Beanie, I would love to see it!